cufyorg/mmRPC/README.md

 content types and various response body content types.
 This makes the API design worry about things other than what the route actually does.
-Thus, this specification dsl assumes that every routine (which is what it is called here), if was declared to have an HTTP Endpoint, to always support the `POST` method and always have the request object be encoded as JSON objects unless for GET requests which then assumes the request will be encoded in the url query and the response objects always encoded as JSON.
+Thus, this specification dsl assumes that every routine (which is what it is called here), if was declared to have an HTTP Endpoint, to only support the `POST` method.
 This way, if the designer wants a function that creates something and a function that deletes it, the designer is required to define two paths instead of a single one with two methods.
 Thus, forcing consistency.

 ### Ultimate Goal